gtfierro/giles/README.md

 The `go generate` command is for the YACC-based parser in `archiver/query.y`.
 You should only need to run the generation if you changed that file.

+TODO: add /uuidsubscribe for metadata updates on specific UUIDs
+TODO: a "generic" sMAP driver service.
+Code written in language X sends formatted data over a unix domain socket to a sMAp daemon that takes care of reliable delivery, etc. Like a generic twisted reactor, only its own process